-To display the IP ACL page, click Security > ACL, then click the Advanced > IP ACL link.
+To display the IP ACL page, click Security > ACL > Advanced > IP ACL.

 The IP ACL area shows the current size of the ACL table versus the maximum size of the ACL table.
 The current size is equal to the number of configured IPv4 plus the number of configured MAC ACLs.
 The maximum size is 100.